Site-to-Site Internet Traffic Control: Real Internet Paths

-\Para{Result} Figure~\ref{fig:eval:realworld} shows, for each of the five bundles, the resulting RTT box-plots for each of the ten request-response loops (with the 5 tuples in UDP/IP headers differing across all ten).
-We make the following key observations: (i) The \baseline RTTs are significantly higher than the Base RTT, which indicates significant in-network queueing. (ii) \name is able to move these queues and enforce SFQ scheduling effectively, resulting in request-response RTTs comparable to Base RTTs, and \realworldMedianLatencyImprovement smaller than \baseline at the median.
+\Para{Result} Figure~\ref{fig:eval:realworld} shows, for each of the five bundles, the resulting RTT distributions for each of the ten request-response loops (with the 5 tuples in UDP/IP headers differing across all ten).
+We make two key observations: (i) The \baseline RTTs are significantly higher than the Base RTT, which indicates significant queueing outside of either site's control. (ii) \name is able to move these queues and enforce SFQ scheduling effectively, resulting in request-response RTTs comparable to Base RTTs, and \realworldMedianLatencyImprovement smaller than \baseline at the median.

+\Para{Explanation} Observation (i) above indicates that all of the conditions in \S\ref{s:deploy} held during our experiment and that queues were indeed building outside of our control.
+One possibility is that these queues built up at an egress rate limiter imposed by GCP.
+However, our throughput measurements suggest that this is unlikely\footnote{We lack visibility into Google's network and thus were unable to determine the true location of the bottleneck in this experiment.}; we used \texttt{n1-standard-2} machines, which have a maximum possible egress of 10Gbps each, but our backlogged senders achieved only 2-4Gbps.
+Nevertheless, even if queues did form at GCP's rate limiter, this represents a scenario where \name is useful: an operator deploying an application between multiple cloud regions could use \name to enforce scheduling policies on their traffic without negotiating their policy with the cloud provider or knowing where the bottleneck occurs.